Antonio Gasalla: Life and work

 He appeared seldom on television work until 1990, when he was offered a comedy show, El Mundo de Gasalla (Gasalla's World), following which he hosted or starred in numerous other variety programs on Argentine television, mostly for Channel 9.
 The most popular of these was El palacio de la risa (The Palace of Laughter), where television audiences became acquainted with his feminine roles.
 His comic portrayals earned his first Martín Fierro Award, the most prestigious in Argentine entertainment, in 1994.

-Having had a falling out twenty years earlier, Gasalla and his erstwhile café-concert partner, Carlos Perciavalle, were reunited in a 1997-98 theatrical series in Punta del Este, Uruguay.
+Having had a falling out twenty years earlier, Gasalla and his erstwhile café-concert partner, Carlos Perciavalle, were reunited in a 1997–98 theatrical series in Punta del Este, Uruguay.
 Gasalla then returned to film in 2000, portraying Fredy, a homosexual man, in Almejas y mejillones (Clams and Mussels), and to the theatre, where he portrayed his numerous female characters from 2000 to 2004.
+He toured across the country playing those theater acts.

 Ending his hiatus from television in 2004, he hosted Gasalla en pantalla (Gasalla on the Screen) and portrayed "grandma," an irreverent elderly woman, for Susana Giménez's popular variety show.
+Unlike the character of Mamá Cora, this character was aware of current events.
+Gasalla explained that he did not want to play a pathetic woman deserving of pity.
 This role earned him another Martín Fierro Prize.
 Collaborating in homages to the late comedian Niní Marshall in 2005 and for the Maipo Theatre's centennial in 2008, he also portrayed Argentine President Cristina Kirchner in Nito Artaza's Cristina en el país de las maravillas (Cristina in Wonderland).
 Gasalla more recently directed Hernán Casciari's Más respeto que soy tu madre (More Respect - I'm Your Mother), playing the title role, as well.

 Gasalla remains among the most successful Argentine theatre and television personalities.
-Following a May 4, 2009, guest appearance in Marcelo Tinelli's Showmatch (as Olga, the opinionated make-up lady), the popular variety show's ratings reportedly jumped to some of the highest in local television history.
+Following a 4 May 2009 guest appearance in Marcelo Tinelli's Showmatch (as Olga, the opinionated make-up lady), the popular variety show's ratings reportedly jumped to some of the highest in local television history.
 His success on the stage earned him a standing as the "king of Corrientes Avenue."

-Female impersonation

-Gasalla's female impersonations remain the hallmark of his career not only for his intricate portrayals, but also for their sheer number.
-Some of the best-known over the years have included: